-Date December 2022
+Date December 2023

 Course Description Master's Thesis

 PEA475

-Spring Term, 2023

-Course Leader: Professor Meeri Hellstén
+Spring Term, 2024 Course Leader: Professor Meeri Hellstén

 Department of Education

-Phone: +46 8 16 20 00
+Stockholm University Department of Education SE-106 91 Stockholm Sweden Visiting address: Frescativägen 54 www.edu.su.se Phone: +46 8 16 20 00

 General Introduction

-Under the guidance of a supervisor, this whole semester course consists of writing and a public defence of a Master Thesis in International and Comparative Education.
-Students shall formulate a research question of relevance within the field of study, choose a methodology that can be used to find answers to the research question, use concepts, theories and methods to analyse and answer the research question and present a written, scientifically convincing argumentation to justify the results.
-Each student is given a supervisor who will advise the student in the research task included in the course and in the writing of the thesis.
+Under the guidance of a supervisor, this entire semester course consists of researching, writing followed by a public defence of a Master Thesis in Education with International and Comparative Specialisation.
+Students shall formulate a research question of relevance within the international and comparative field of study, choose an aligned methodology that can be applied to finding answers to the research question, use CIE concepts, theories and methods to analyse and answer the research question and present a written, scientifically convincing argumentation to justify the results.
+Each student is assigned a supervisor who will advise the student in the research task included in the course and in the writing of the thesis.

 Contact Information

 Professor Meeri Hellstén

 Meeri.hellsten@edu.su.se

 Phone: +46-812076367

-Stephanie Lisak

-stephanie.lisak@edu.su.se

-mastersprogramme@edu.su.se

-□ Supervisors/examiners

-Professor Meeri Hellstén (C-Leader) Professor Shu-Nu Chang Rundgren

-Professor Klas Roth

-Associate Prof. Rebecca Adami

-Dr Christine Bendixen

-Associate Prof. Ulf Fredriksson

-Associate Prof. Susanne Kreitz-

-Sandberg

-Associate Prof. Ali Reza Majlesi Associate Prof. Malgorzata Malec

-Rawinski

-Associate Prof. Rebecca Ye

-University Account and Athena

-For information on how to activate your university student account, please visit: